Tczew: Modern era

 Under Prussian and German rule, the Polish population suffered from forced Germanization; for example Poles were denied Polish schools, and refused to teach their children German.
 The German official Heinrich Mettenmeyer wrote that German-appointed teachers were treated with the highest disdain by Polish children and their parents.
 The town remained a center of Polish resistance, and Poles established various organizations, including the Bank Ludowy ("People's Bank").
 According to the census of 1910, Dirschau had a population of 16,894, of which 15,492 (91.7%) were Germans and 1,397 (8.3%) were Poles.

 After Poland regained independence in 1918, local Poles formed the People's Council in preparation for reintegration with Poland.
 After World War I as a consequence of the Treaty of Versailles, Tczew became part of the so-called Polish Corridor and was incorporated into the re-established Polish state.
 The official handover happened on January 10, 1920, and on January 30, Polish General Józef Haller arrived in the town with his troops.
 The town became a center of cultural activities of the German minority in Poland, a German-language school and a theater was founded.
 The regional member of the Polish Parliament represented the German minority.
 In this period, the proportion of Germans in the town decreased drastically from over 90% in 1910 to around 9% in 1939.
 In 1921, Tczew had a population of 16,250, of which 4,600 (28.3%) were Germans.

 During the Interwar period, Tczew was famous for its maritime academy (Szkoła Morska) which later moved to Gdynia.

 World War II

 According to the city's website, Tczew was the location of the start of World War II when German bombers attacked Polish sapper installations to prevent the bridges from being blown up at 04:34 on 1 September 1939 (the shelling of Westerplatte commenced at 04:45).
-The Germans sent two trains with soldiers to capture the bridges, disguised as freight trains, but thanks to Polish railroaders at Szymankowo, they came late, losing surprise factor, and the bridges were blown up after 6 am that day.
+The Germans sent two trains with soldiers to capture the bridges, disguised as freight trains, but due to Polish railroaders' intervention at Szymankowo, they came late, losing the element of surprise, and the bridges were blown up after 6 am that day.